airmedisphere/Airdr/README.md

 1. Send the `/set_folder` command and follow the instructions provided by the bot.

-## Important Posts Regarding TG Drive
+## Important Posts Regarding AirDrive

 Stay informed by joining our updates channel on Telegram: [@TechZBots](https://telegram.me/TechZBots).
-We post updates, guides, and tips about TG Drive there.
+We post updates, guides, and tips about AirDrive there.

 - https://telegram.me/TechZBots/891
 - https://telegram.me/TechZBots/876